 “The new diabetes figures show a steady, continued increase in diabetes in our country with 11.7 million Canadians living with diabetes or prediabetes,” says Laura Syron, President and CEO of Diabetes Canada.
 “These figures reaffirm our dedication to funding leading-edge research to advance medical innovations and find a cure to end diabetes.”

-Today, there are more than 5.7 million Canadians living with diagnosed diabetes (type 1 or type 2 diabetes), however, there are 11.7 million Canadians living with diabetes or prediabetes—a condition that, if left unmanaged, can develop into type 2 diabetes.
-Diabetes is also costing the healthcare system $30 billion per year to treat people with diabetes.
+Today, there are more than 5.7 million Canadians living with diabetes (type 1 & type 2 diagnosed + type 2 undiagnosed), however, there are 11.7 million Canadians living with diabetes or prediabetes—a condition that, if left unmanaged, can develop into type 2 diabetes.
+It is also costing the healthcare system $30 billion per year to treat people with diabetes.
 The high prevalence of diabetes and its overwhelming impact in our communities and health-care system mean that we must further diabetes research.

 “As a researcher, I know how important it is to discover new pieces in the diabetes puzzle, “ says Dr. Robert Screaton, Senior Scientist at Sunnybrook Research Institute and Diabetes Canada funded researcher.
 “Research is vital to find the answers to fill gaps in knowledge and give health-care professionals new tools to treat diabetes.
 As our collective knowledge grows, we are able to develop innovative approaches that may soon lead us to the next big medical breakthrough.”